jansdhillon/terraform-provider-landscape/docs/resources/script.md

 ### Required

-- `code` (String) The raw script code content.
+- `code` (String, Sensitive) The raw script code content.
 Note that this does NOT split on the interpreter/executable portion.
 - `title` (String) The title of the script.

 ### Optional